PAIR-code/lit/documentation/ui_guide.md

 this dropdown, but they are not shown in the data table by default, in order to keep the table decluttered.

+Column names that exceed the maximum length are truncated with an ellipsis to the left, and can be viewed in their entirety when hovered over.

 The below data table shows one sorted by the "label" field, with the "passage" field being filtered to only those datapoints that contain the word "sound" in them.

 A datapoint can be pinned to enable comparison by clicking the pin icon on the left side of the datapoint's table entry when the datapoint is hovered over or selected.
 A pinned datapoint can be unpinned by clicking on its pin icon again.